Timzyofficial/Delani-Studio-2023/README.md

 2. Assign the an accesible url.

+3. Edit the index.html file to add any desired changes.

+Enjoy!!!

 ---

 Contact the devloper via   timzy@dev.code

 ---